harinw03/Network-Automation-with-Netmiko/README.md

 F5
 and more

  Why automation in networking?
-When you have hundreads of devices and you need a centralized management which makes your life easy.
+When you have hundreds of devices and you need a centralized management which makes your life easy.
  Network engineer never had this freedom what IT Admin with Active Directory or a Devops engineer with chef,puppet,salt.
  As we know networking have multi vendor devices with differnt OS.
 For an example Cisco commands are different between ASA,NX-OS,IOS.
  Automation will help you manage all the devices in your org effectively.
 Automation is not just about scripting, its also how we make